 Nothing!
 It's completely free and available to all projects that are successfully funded.
 Use it to shed a light on the unique creative process that comes along with completing your project, and when you're done, share your creation with the world!

-If your project is successfully funded, the funds are debited directly from backers' cards.
-There is a 14-day window for collecting and processing pledges.
+Congrats!
+After your project ends successfully, funds pledged are debited directly from backers’ cards.
+There is a 14-day window following your project's deadline for collecting and processing pledges.
 Once the 14-day window has passed, funds will automatically be transferred directly to your bank account.
 Please allow a bit of time for this transfer to take place; it can take an additional few days depending on the bank involved.

-Yes.
+Yes, of course!
 You can always try again and relaunch with a new goal, whenever you're ready.
-You’ll need to set your project up from scratch, but it can be essentially identical if you choose.

-Just click on the green “Start a project” button and start building.
-Your original project is always available for reference, so feel free to copy/paste any content that hasn't changed.
+Once you’re ready, just click on the green "Start a project” button and start building.
+Your original project is always available for reference, so feel free to copy and paste any content that hasn't changed.